 One of the most outstanding buildings is the Palace, which has corridors and underground galleries and enclosures, its construction is attributed to King Pakal, which was raised at different times for its architectural complexity.

 In the temple of the inscriptions is the sarcophagus of Pakal, which is closed to the public to avoid its deterioration, the temple of the red queen is in the same place.

 To the northeast of the palace is located the Conjunto de la Cruz which is located in steeply stepped pyramids, although they have lost part of their walls, these temples preserve their decorations and have dozens of glyphs.

-The magnificence of this mythical place gives the opportunity to feel run through the skin to one of the most enigmatic, wonderful and advanced civilizations at the time of history.
+The magnificence of this mythical place allows feeling to run through the skin to one of the most enigmatic, wonderful, and advanced civilizations at the time of history.

 Viceroyal convents and monuments dress this route from the temperate city of Comitan, to the splendid lagoons of Montebello.